Special Weather Statement issued for Central Interior, Western Interior by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Bulloch, Candler, Effingham, Jenkins, Screven by NWS
+Special Weather Statement issued for East Otter Tail, Grant, Wadena, West Otter Tail, Wilkin by NWS

-Effective: 2022-08-20 06:17:00 EDT Expires: 2022-08-20 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bulloch; Candler; Effingham; Jenkins; Screven PATCHY DENSE FOG EARLY THIS MORNING Recent rainfall and light winds has resulted in patchy dense fog across the region, reducing visibilities to half a mile or less.
-If traveling this morning, slow down and leave extra distance ahead of you in case a sudden stop is needed.
+Effective: 2022-08-21 09:04:00 CDT Expires: 2022-08-21 11:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: East Otter Tail; Grant; Wadena; West Otter Tail; Wilkin PATCHY DENSE FOG THROUGH 11AM Patchy ground fog occasionally reducing visibility to around one- quarter mile is still lingering over parts of west central MN.
+Travelers are encouraged to be prepared for the possibility of rapidly deteriorating visibility, and to use extra caution at intersections and railroad crossings.
+The fog is expected to improve by 11AM.

 weather.gov